-Upon our return, our exchange student couldn’t wait to get outside to build a snowman, and did her best to craft a very small little guy with what was left of the ice crusted snow.
+Upon our return, our exchange student couldn’t wait to get outside to build a snowman, and did her best to craft a tiny little guy with what was left of the ice-crusted snow.

 It’s still early in the winter season, and she may have another opportunity to build a snowman with freshly fallen snow.
 I may bundle up and help her, or I may just stay inside my warm kitchen building snowmen of the edible variety instead like these …

 white confectionery coating (CandiQuik*)